mf2vec-dev/mf2ff/README.md

 ## Examples
 The following are some examples created with `mf2ff`.
 The outlines and filled characters are shown as they are displayed in FontForge.
 Note that the results are not perfect yet.

+In the `examples` directory, you can find code to generate the results yourself.

 ### cmr10
 Some glyphs of the Computer Modern typefaces are not correctly processed yet, i.e. the middle part of capital S and `sloped_serif` in lowercase letters.